The “Normal” Way to Learn Golf

 A lot of coaching is built around what the coach sees in the moment.
 That’s useful.
 But it can also create “random” learning:

-It can feel like building a house by repainting one wall at a time before you’ve laid the foundation.
+It’s a little like trying to build a house by repainting one wall at a time before you’ve even laid the foundation.

 Why This Feels Hard: You’re Missing the “Why”